 - Following stem cell/bone marrow transplantation

-- Prior to immunosuppression for longer than 28 days
+- Pre- and post-immunosuppression that will be/is for longer than 28 days

 - Other infants and young children aged under 5 years, adolescents and young adults.